adedayoominiyi/GildedRose/README.md

+This is my attempt to refactor the Gilded Rose project (see instructions below).
+I created 2 subclasses of the original Item class namely: NormalItem and SpecialItem.
+Most items fit into the NormalItem category while there is actually only one SpecialItem (the backstage pass).
+Units tests have been added to a new class ItemTests to check the correctness of the code.

+The instructions are not exactly clear about what is means to not alter the Item class or Items property as I did not change the list type of the Items property but I did change the content to be one of my 2 subclasses.
+I currently don't expect the behaviour to be any different.

 # Gilded Rose Refactoring Kata

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a